 ABOUT THE SERIES:

 This chapbook series honors Robin Becker, whose continuing accomplishments as a poet, professor, and mentor of lesbian and gay writers deserve wider acclaim.
 Becker serves as poetry editor for the Women’s Review of Books and is a professor of English and Women’s Studies at Pennsylvania State University.
-She is the author of six collections of poems, including Giacometti’s Dog (1990), All-American Girl (1996), The Horse Fair (2000), and Domain of Perfect Affection (2006), all from the University of Pittsburgh Press, and of the chapbook Venetian Blue (Frick Art & Historical Center, 2002).
+She is the author of seven collections of poems, including Giacometti’s Dog (1990), All-American Girl (1996), The Horse Fair (2000), Domain of Perfect Affection (2006), and Tiger Heron (2014), all from the University of Pittsburgh Press, and of the chapbook Venetian Blue (Frick Art & Historical Center, 2002).

 Titles in this series to date:

 - Lost Lands by Judith Barrington (2008 winner, selected by Robin Becker)

 - Postcard from P-town by Steven Riel (2008 finalist)

 - Scavenge by RJ Gibson (2009 co-winner, selected by Ruth L. Schwartz)

 - Inland Sea by Erin R Bertram (2009 co-winner, selected by Ruth L. Schwartz)

 - Radiantly We Inhabit the Air by Christina Hutchins (2010 co-winner, selected by Eloise Klein Healy)